What should i do if i want to try forex trading?

 Leverage Will Amplify Both Profits and Losses

-In forex trading, leverage allows you to control a larger trade size with a smaller amount of capital.
-However, leverage also increases risk because it amplifies losses and can quickly wipe out a traders bankroll.
+In forex trading, leverage allows you to control a larger position size with a smaller amount of capital.
+For example, with 10:1 leverage, $1,000 can control a $10,000 position.
+While leverage increases potential returns, it equally amplifies losses.
+Small unfavorable price movements can result in significant reductions in account equity.

 Trade Journal